RyanClementsHax/ryanclements.dev/posts/seamlessly-using-nextjs-static-props-in-storybook.md

 5. I have all the access to server side APIs that I need because webpack loaders run in a server context and all that gets sent to the browser is the processed file (i.e. the same props that are returned from `getServerSideProps`)
 6. It actually exercises the full post rendering pipeline so it gives my stories higher fidelity to what will be rendered in Next.js

-It comes with the downside that I have to create a webpack loader which requires me to set up a separate build process.
+It comes with the downside that I have to create a webpack loader which requires me to set up a separate build process if I want to use typescript and esm.
 More on this later.

 Motivated by how cool it would be if I could pull this off, I went to work.